 AFU employees who have successfully completed three years specified by conditions of employment or contract are eligible to be considered for promotion if available.
 They are encouraged to review all job vacancies circulated to each department and posted by the Human Resources Unit on the AFU’s website and internal announcements on a regular basis.
 Supervisors should also be aware that promotable candidates need only satisfy the qualifications as specified in the job description and not the qualities, skills or knowledge of the candidate.

-Unit Heads should encourage and support all staff members within their areas of responsibility in the pursuit of career advancement and should ensure that all qualified internal applicants are duly considered for vacancies in their unit before recruiting outside candidates.
+Unit Managers or Directors should encourage and support all staff members within their areas of responsibility in the pursuit of career advancement and should ensure that all qualified internal applicants are duly considered for vacancies in their unit before recruiting outside candidates.

 For the implementation of the promotion policy, the following criteria must be met: